Grimy/om_overlap/README.md

 As seen above, inputs can spawn twice per cycle.
 However, this requires the input glyph to be cleared twice per cycle, which is only possible in a limited number of cases:

 * Trivial double-consume: in levels like Stabilized Water, where an output can be made from a set of inputs without any movement nor conversion glyphs, the output will naturally trigger twice per cycle.
-* Projection + projection: projection triggers twice per cycle, making it one of the easiest ways to double-consume.
-This is of course only applicable to quicksilver.
+* Projection + projection: projection triggers twice per cycle, making it very easy to double-consume with it.
+This is only applicable to single-atom quicksilver inputs.
-* Anything + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
+* Consuming glyph + output: conversion glyphs only consume in the first half-cycle, so unlike projection, they can't double-consume on their own.
 They can however be combined with an output consuming in the second half-cycle.
-* Output + another output: this is only applicable to levels with multiple outputs sharing a common atom.
+* Output + another output: this requires multiple outputs sharing a common atom.
+Additionally, it must be possible to complete the outputs on different half-cycles, otherwise they’d just bond together.
-* Output + same output: this is requires using a non-limiting multi-atom input as a wand, making it rarely applicable.
+* Output + same output: this requires using a non-limiting multi-atom input as a wand.
+Literally only applicable to Health Tonic.

 Note that a multi-atom input can only be double-consumed if *all* its atoms are double-consumed on the same cycle.